 - What resources does the community have to deal with those issues?

-In the language of many Christian (and other) faith traditions, the practice of Missional Context Assessment is related to the idea of “call,” or the particular mission God has in store for a particular faith-based community or organization.
+In the language of many Christian (and other) faith traditions, the practice of Missional Context Analysis is related to the idea of “call,” or the particular mission God has in store for a particular faith-based community or organization.
 While call can be independent of and preliminary to needs of those who we serve, understanding their need can help to refine a faith community’s sense of call.
-Getting outside the building can help the community inside the building get a clearer idea how God is already at work in the outer community and how their sense of call relates to the ways that God is already at work there.
+Getting outside the building can help the community inside the building get a clearer idea how God is already at work in the community outside the building, and how their sense of call relates to the ways that God is already at work there.

 [i] Steven G. Blank, Four Steps to the Epiphany (Raleigh, NC: Lulu.com, 2006), 7.